Microsoft Threat Protection and Insider Risk Management hit general availability

 Microsoft Defender ATP for Linux, Android, and iOS

 “Microsoft Threat Protection truly is a cloud-based solution that uses a lot of artificial intelligence and machine learning at the endpoint to understand and recognize threats, to be able to detect them, to block them in real time, to block them at global scale, and to communicate across the platforms,” Johnson said.
 “So if the Windows endpoint sees a threat, it will tell Office.
-If the office endpoint sees a threat, it’s going to notify Azure Storage or Azure Server or notify Windows.
+If the Office endpoint sees a threat, it’s going to notify Azure Storage or Azure Server or notify Windows.
 And now that we’re going to have that cross-platform support, we’ll have that capability also with an extended reach.”

 Back in March, Microsoft rebranded Windows Defender as Microsoft Defender to signal it was extending its endpoint protection platform to additional operating systems.
 The company launched Microsoft Defender Advanced Threat Protection (ATP) for Mac in limited preview then and followed up with a private preview in December.

-Microsoft Defender ATP for Windows and macOS offers preventive protection, post-breach detection, and automated investigation and response.
+Microsoft Defender ATP for Windows and macOS offers preventative protection, post-breach detection, and automated investigation and response.
 Today, the company announced the public preview of preventative protection capabilities for Linux servers.
 It supports the following Linux server versions: RHEL 7+, CentOS Linux 7+, Ubuntu 16 LTS or higher LTS, SLES 12+, Debian 9+, and Oracle EL 7.

 Even more notably, Microsoft today announced plans to bring Microsoft Defender ATP to mobile platforms this year.
 That means Android and iOS devices will get antivirus protection and a full command line experience.
 In the Microsoft Defender Security Center, you’ll be able to see basic alerts and machine information.
 You can’t offer enterprise security without offering protection on mobile as well.